Laguna1989/obsidian_notes/tools/FMod/FMod.md

 # Live Update ([[fmod studio]])

 - This allows fmod studio to call into the code
-	- I assume this enables hot-reload from fmod studio
+	- this enables hot-reload from fmod studio
 - Set [`FMOD_STUDIO_INIT_LIVEUPDATE`](https://fmod.com/docs/2.01/api/studio-api-system.html#fmod_studio_initflags) when initializing
 - FMOD Studio listens for connections on port `9264`, different port can be specified by [System::setAdvancedSettings()](https://fmod.com/docs/2.01/api/core-api-system.html#system_setadvancedsettings)